-BIMI, acronym for Brand Indicators for Message Identification, is a way to display your logo next to your sender name in your recipient’s mailbox.
+BIMI, the acronym for Brand Indicators for Message Identification, is a way to display your logo next to your sender name in your recipient’s mailbox.

 This technology allows brands to choose their logo themselves, instead of MailBox Providers.
 For the moment, Yahoo and AOL support this feature.
 Gmail also supports this feature but some steps are required to validate your brand, you can find more information here.